mikeysklar/grippy/README.md

 ![Grippy Assembled](images/grippy-asm.jpeg)

-Started as a one-handed chording keyboard.
+Originally designed as a one-handed chording keyboard for wearables, Grippy has grown through five iterations into a slim, ultralight everyday-carry note-taking device.

-Five revs later: a slim, ultralight EDC note-taker.
+Typing around 30 WPM with a single hand—and even inside your pocket—is completely realistic.

-Grippy also supports USB or BLE keyboard modes.
+Grippy also doubles as a USB or BLE keyboard for phones, tablets, and computers.

 ---